 Wealden District Council are responsible for a small section of coastline at Pevensey, however this is managed by PCDL (Pevensey Coastal Defence Limited).
 The other section under Wealden DC covers Birling Gap to Cuckmere Haven, which incorporates part of the Seven Sisters and the South Downs.

-The image below shows Birling Gap, where the high chalk cliffs of the South Downs meet the sea at the eastern end of the frontage, an old dry river channel presents a weaker defence than the surrounding chalk cliffs.
+At Birling Gap, where the high chalk cliffs of the South Downs meet the sea at the eastern end of the frontage, an old dry river channel presents a weaker defence than the surrounding chalk cliffs.
 This results in increased erosion and has caused controversy as to whether there should be human intervention to safeguard the small number of properties on the cliff-top or should the natural process of cliff recession continue to safeguard the Site of Special Scientific Interest.
 Unfortunately for those living on or near the cliff-top, economic considerations also come into play; the benefit of defending the coast must be weighed against the cost, now and in the future, of providing a defence.
 This is true of the whole coastline.

 Lewes District Council